pcardotatgit/lab_simulator-002/XDR_workflows/readme.md

 ## How it works ?

-When a XDR Incident with **source=XDR Demo** is created ( which the simulator actually does ) the workflow is automatically triggered and an Alert Card is send into the BOT Webex Room.
+When an XDR Incident with **source=XDR Demo** is created ( which the simulator actually does ) the workflow is automatically triggered and an Alert Card is send into the BOT Webex Room.

 The workflow only does this.
 Next steps are not managed by the workflow.